 We have a Customer Standards Group who track how we're doing against the consumer standards.
 Working with senior leaders from across Irwell Valley Homes, these customers drill down into different areas of the organisation to hold us to account and help us understand where and how we can improve.
+If you're interested in joining the group and using your insight to help shape the future, email involveme@irwellvalley.co.uk or call 0300 561 1111 - we'd love to hear from you!

 Get involved and make a difference!